whikernel/evtx2splunk/README.md

   - Windows and Linux compatibility
   - Rely on the great and fast *evtx_dump* Rust tool of Omer

-**Note**: *evtx2splunk* converts the EVTX to JSON and store them in a temporary place.
+**Note**: *evtx2splunk* converts the EVTX to JSON and stores them in a temporary place.
 Hence, up to the size of source EVTX can be created during the process.
-These files are removed, except if `keep_cache` is enabled.
+These files are removed at the end of the process, except if `keep_cache` is enabled.

 ## Installation
 **Usage of a *venv* is recommended to avoid conflicts.**